Meet Ian and Catharine

 Gardens designed and planted by principal owners Ian Gribble and Catharine Cooke have transformed many properties in the Connecticut and New York areas into landscapes of quiet charm and beauty.
 Their own home and garden, as well as many of their client's, have been featured on several garden tours and the repeat requests for tours from various organizations is ongoing.

 Prior to moving to the U.S. in 1987, Ian managed the land on his family's 160-acre dairy farm in Kent, England.
 Catharine, after graduating from Parson's School of Design, had a successful graphic arts studio in New York City for about 16 years.

 The couple met in New Zealand and traveled extensively for several months.
 They married in 1988, settling in the U.S. and dividing their time between NYC and Connecticut.
 Ian & Catharine then went on to attend The New York Botanical Gardens, where Catharine received a Certificate of Landscape Design and Ian earned a Diploma in Horticulture.
-Together they have over forty years of professional gardening experience.
+Together they have over fifty years of professional gardening experience.

 Their approach of letting the land reveal its own beauty allows the pair's natural creativity to evolve into beautiful landscape designs.
 Ian, the horticulturist, pays attention to existing soil and light conditions and is committed to the concept of "right plant in the right place."
 Catharine is always looking at shapes, the play of light and shadow, color, and the relationship of objects -- always striving to stay true to the "genius of a place" -- its history, architecture, and inhabitants.